 In June 2018, the UAE Government announced a New Visa Rule in UAE to be effective from October 21, 2018.
 According to the new rule, certain key professionals will be granted long-term residency visas.
-These include investors, executives, entrepreneurs, as well as specialists working in medicine, research or science.
+This includes investors, executives, entrepreneurs, as well as specialists working in medicine, research or science.
 The group of these key professionals can get permission to stay in the country for up to 10 years.
 Also, all mainland companies will now be able to have a 100 percent foreign ownership.
 The UAE government want to ensure that the key professionals stay for longer in order to make the UAE more competitive and shift its reliance on the oil and natural gas sector towards a more knowledge-based economy.
 However, these professionals need to meet a series of requirements the government has released.

-Over the last few decades, Dubai has emerged as one of the most investor-friendly cities not just in the Middle East but all around the world.
+Over the last few decades, Dubai has emerged as one of the most investor-friendly cities not just in the Middle East but all over the world.
 According to the new rules, investors will be eligible for either a 5 or a 10-year residency visa based on the size of their investment in the UAE.
 So, those who own a property worth Dhs 5 million or more will be eligible for a five-year residency visa.
 Further, if an investor holds an investment through a deposit in an established company or a business partnership worth Dhs 10 million or more, will receive a renewable residency visa every 10 years.
 Also, investors who have made investments of at least Dhs 10 million including property (which must not be worth more than 40 percent of the total investment), qualify for the 10-year renewable residency visa.

 Not just the investor, but also his/her spouse, children, and one advisor and executive director can get long-term visas.
 Business partners investing Dhs 10 million or more are also eligible.
 Investors will receive permission to enter the UAE for a 6-month period with multiple entry permit to apply for the long-term visa.
 For property investments, it is important that the property or the investment must be wholly owned and not borrowed.